radius-project/samples/samples/dapr/README.md

 ### Dapr service invocation

-In this quickstart we will be using a [Dapr HTTP invoke route](https://docs.radapp.io/reference/resource-schema/dapr-schema/) resource to model communication from `frontend` to `backend`.
+In this tutorial we will be using a [Dapr HTTP invoke route](https://docs.radapp.io/reference/resource-schema/dapr-schema/) resource to model communication from `frontend` to `backend`.
 This allows `frontend` to use Dapr service invocation to interact with `backend`.

 <img src="images/invoke.png" alt="A diagram of the Dapr service invocation" width=500 />